 In India, renting or letting out of any property for residential or commercial purposes is subjected to various rules and regulations, such as: – Under the law, it is a must to have a written agreement between the two parties enumerating all the terms and conditions of tenancy.

-An agreement reached without being expressly put in writing will not be a valid contract in the following cases:
+An agreement without being expressly put in writing will not be valid in the following cases:

 The Rent Control Act is established not only to protect the landlord and their property but also to protect the tenant.
 Under the Act, the few important rights that are given to the tenant are: